Rona Ambrose: Environment Minister

-In 2006 elections, Ambrose successfully defended her seat in Edmonton–Spruce Grove with 66.8% of the vote in the riding.
+In the 2006 elections, Ambrose successfully defended her seat in Edmonton–Spruce Grove with 66.8% of the vote in the riding.
 She was then appointed Environment Minister in Prime Minister Stephen Harper's minority government.
-Ambrose's appointment to cabinet made her the youngest woman appointed to cabinet at the time.
+Ambrose's appointment to the cabinet made her the youngest woman appointed to the cabinet at the time.

-On April 7, 2006, Ambrose announced that Canada had no chance of meeting its targets under the Kyoto Protocol and must set more realistic goals for cutting greenhouse gases.
-"My departmental officials and the department officials from natural resources have indicated that it is impossible, impossible for Canada to reach its Kyoto target.
+On April 7, 2006, Ambrose announced that Canada could not meet its targets under the Kyoto Protocol and must set more realistic goals for cutting greenhouse gases.
+"My departmental officials and the department officials from natural resources have indicated that Canada can't reach its Kyoto target.
 And let me be clear.
-I have been engaging with our international counterparts over the past month, and we are not the only country that is finding itself in this situation", said Ambrose.
+I have been engaging with our international counterparts over the past month, and we are not the only country finding itself in this situation", said Ambrose.

-On April 13, 2006, Ambrose stopped an Environment Canada scientist, Mark Tushingham, from speaking at the launch of his science fiction novel, Hotter than Hell, set in a dystopian future caused by global warming.
-Tushingham's publisher and environmentalists believed this was because the book was not in line with the government's views on climate change, but Ambrose's spokesperson said that the speech was billed as coming from an Environment Canada scientist speaking in official capacity and thus out of process.
+On April 13, 2006, Ambrose stopped an Environment Canada scientist, Mark Tushingham, from speaking at the launch of his science fiction novel Hotter than Hell, set in a dystopian future caused by global warming.
+Tushingham's publisher and environmentalists believed this was because the book was not in line with the government's views on climate change.
+Still, Ambrose's spokesperson said the speech was billed as coming from an Environment Canada scientist speaking in an official capacity and thus out of the process.

-On April 25, 2006, Ambrose expressed her support of the (now defunct) Asia-Pacific Partnership on Clean Development and Climate as an alternate to the Kyoto Protocol, because it includes China and India, two large polluting nations that are not bound by the latter agreement.
-The APP had voluntary emissions reduction targets and was focused on developing technological solutions to solving climate change.
+On April 25, 2006, Ambrose expressed her support of the (now defunct) Asia-Pacific Partnership on Clean Development and Climate as an alternative to the Kyoto Protocol, because it includes China and India.
+These two large polluting nations are not bound by the latter agreement.
+The APP had voluntary emissions reduction targets and focused on developing technological solutions to climate change.

 In May 2006, Ambrose criticized the previous Liberal government's failure to meet the high targets that they had negotiated at Kyoto, saying, "We would have to pull every truck and car off the street, shut down every train and ground every plane to reach the Kyoto target the Liberals negotiated for Canada."

 In June 2006, opposition discontent over Ambrose's actions as environment minister prompted the NDP and the Bloc Québécois to try to table a motion in the Commons environmental committee calling for her resignation.
-The motion was blocked with the help of the Liberals after the Conservatives said that the motion would be a confidence motion, that if passed would trigger an election in Fall 2006.
+The motion was blocked with the help of the Liberals after the Conservatives said that the motion would be a confidence motion, that if passed would trigger an election in the Fall of 2006.

-In August 2006 she stated, "I welcome the commitment from British Columbia to preserve and increase the population of Northern Spotted Owls ...
+In August 2006, she stated, "I welcome the commitment from British Columbia to preserve and increase the population of Northern Spotted Owls ...
 It is my opinion that, given the measures they are taking, such as stopping logging in areas currently occupied by the owls, there is no imminent threat to the survival or recovery of the Northern Spotted Owl at this time."